AkshayaKrishnan18/FUTURE_FS_01/README.md

 This project is my personal professional portfolio website, built as part of my Full Stack Web Development Internship.

-It serves as a digital resume and showcases my skills, projects, and interests in web development and UI/UX design.
+It serves as a digital resume and showcases my skills, projects, and interests in web development.

 ---